 Why would you need a root canal?

-Root canal signs are shown after tooth infections have caused several damage to the teeth root and reached the tooth pulp.
+Root canal signs are shown after tooth infections have caused severe damage to the teeth root and reached the tooth pulp.

-This are the most common reasons for root canal:
+This are the most common reasons for a root canal:

 -Teeth getting darker